juncture-digital/essays/docs/getting-started/README.md

 - [Adding an essay header](#add-essay-header) with a title, subtitle and banner image
 - [Sharing the essay](#save-and-share)

-A version of a completed essay from this tutorial can be see at [https://beta.juncture-digital.org/snagsby/essays/bedroom-in-arles](https://beta.juncture-digital.org/snagsby/essays/bedroom-in-arles)
+**A version of a completed essay from this tutorial can be seen at [https://beta.juncture-digital.org/snagsby/essays/bedroom-in-arles](https://beta.juncture-digital.org/snagsby/essays/bedroom-in-arles)**

 ### [⇧](#create-essay) Creating a new essay file {#new-essay}